Highly Sensitive Person - Are we more likely to get PTSD/C-PTSD? - Good Question!

 The concept of “Highly Sensitive People” HSP has a little of myth, a little of science, and a little of magic.

 They stated that highly sensitive people tend to process sensory information more deeply and thoroughly than the general population.
 For example, the highly sensitive person will have a heightened awareness of sensory stimuli, such as sights, sounds, smells, tastes, and textures.
 They often notice subtleties that others might overlook, which can make certain environments or situations overwhelming or overstimulating.
+This high sensory sensitivity is a double edged sword.
+It can be overwhelming and actually cause shut down and avoidance if not managed or certain situations avoided or titrated in small measure.

-But since the concept of the highly sensitive person was developed by psychologists, they had to pathologize HSPs. even though they didn’t define it as a disorder, but rather, as a personality trait.
-They say that highly sensitive people can become easily overwhelmed in noisy or crowded environments, or in situations with intense emotions, and that they may need more downtime to recharge after such experiences. (well I certainly relate to that trait!)
+Psychologists recognise that highly sensitive people can become easily overwhelmed in noisy or crowded environments, or in situations with intense emotions, and that they may need more downtime to recharge after such experiences. (well I certainly relate to that trait!)

-What I call magic is the fact that there are people that are extremely attuned to others which makes them more selfless.
+The magic is the fact that there are people that are extremely attuned to others which makes them more selfless.
 The highly sensitive person seems to be more advanced in their perception and intuition.
 They value what’s more important and deep.
 Highly sensitive people reject violence, etc., which make them the kind of being that do not belong to this plane of existence.
 A highly sensitive person commonly feels misunderstood, rejected, bullied, and treated as weak.
-They are pushed by the parents to become tougher without valuing their “beauty”.
+They are regularly pushed by the parents to become tougher without valuing their “beauty”.

 Note from me

 With understanding and knowledge we can embrace our super power and learn to regulate ourselves so we can heal and be fully ourselves with our marvellous traits that can make a difference not just to our inner world, our futures, our friends and families but to nature and the wider world.
+The universe needs us to do this as our world is set up for the neuro-typicals not the HSPs.
+You only have to look at who thrives in the corporate world, politics, who gains respect....

 "Absolutely brilliant.
 Dee is such a caring person and has giving me such helpful guidance over the sessions I have had with her.
 Can highly recommend."
 (Came for support to deal with being a highly sensitive person, Client L)